tymyrddin/purple/source/docs/ai-security/integration.md

-# The system integration layer
+# How far an error can travel

 Security in a startup or scale-up is not one system.
 It is a set of systems built at different times by different teams, connected by integrations that often predate the AI components now passing data through